-Travel to Ireland and you’ll find this staple in every Irish bakery, restaurant and kitchen.
-Irish brown bread (not to be confused with Irish soda bread) couldn’t be further from our white, fluffy American Wonder Bread as it has a rich nutty flavor that’s attributed to the milling process of the stoneground wholewheat flour its made from.
+Travel to Ireland and you’ll find brown bread in every Irish bakery, restaurant and kitchen.
+This staple—not to be confused with Irish soda bread—couldn’t be further from our white, fluffy American bread.
+It has a rich, nutty flavor that’s attributed to the milling process of the stoneground flour it’s made from.
 The outer crust gives a satisfying crunch while the dense interior bread is baked soft.
 It’s the kind of classic Irish food that will fill your belly—much like these other traditional Irish recipes.
 Fascinated with this charming loaf, I decided to do a deep-dive into the culture behind this comforting recipe.

 All About Irish Brown Bread

-Note: The following recipe is a traditional recipe, though I added two tablespoons of molasses for extra flavor and to ensure a dark brown color.
-Also I used King Arthur’s brand, but if you want to get precise, The Little Mill (an Irish company) is now selling Irish stoneground flour ($17) in small bags in the United States.
-(Or you can buy this brown bread mix ($9) also produced by The Little Mill.
+Editor’s Tip: The following recipe is a traditional recipe, though I added two tablespoons of molasses for extra flavor and to ensure a dark brown color.
+Also, I used King Arthur’s brand, but if you want to get precise, Odlums (an Irish company) sells Irish stoneground flour ($17) on Amazon.
+(Or you can buy this brown bread mix ($15) also produced by Odlums.

 - 3 cups stoneground whole wheat flour